 Most toys are made in China.
 Sadly, making the dreams of children come true is still synonymous with misery and exploitation for workers.
-These are the findings of our survey of four Chinese toy factories.

-In these factories, worker often come from their remote homes and live away from their children, their families and friends.
+In these factories, workers often come from their remote homes and live away from their children, their families and friends.
 The minimum wages they are paid are insufficient to cover even basic living costs and workers resort to overtime.
 During the peak season they work eleven-hour shifts, six days a week, making during summer and fall the toys for the holiday season.
 That is not all: they lack basic safety equipment and imperil their health and life working dangerous jobs while exhausted.
 The worse comes when workers handle toxic chemicals such as benzenes, which despite being lightly nicknamed “banana oil” are responsible for poisoning, leukemia and deaths.

 Most workers sleep in teams of eight in rundown factory dormitories.
 These unsafe living quarters lack basic hygiene and hot water is not a given.
 There are no resources or procedures to file complaints about worker’s right violations, let alone any independent worker union to try and improve working conditions.